Badge and Icon Creation

 64x64 greyscale and blurred PNG.
 Example:

-It's not entirely important how the file is formatted before uploading, but as long as it's square, the file will upload and be converted pretty easily.
+It's not entirely important how the file is formatted before uploading as long as it's square.
 Naturally it is important not to break any copyright law, or upload anything vulgar, offensive or pornographic, with the possible consequences of being cautioned, potentially reported and potentially removed from RetroAchievements.

 When uploaded, your Icon images are reduced to a maximum 96x96 32-bit colour PNG.
 If you upload an Icon that is smaller than 96x96 the image uploaded will retain it's original size.